The blind squirrel has a home here!

 Overall Squirrel Lake is a bit mixed, but a very stern test of golfing skill.
 Its strengths clearly outweigh its weaknesses.
 Some may feel 'fairness' an issue here, as obstructions in the fairways are more plentiful than at many wooded courses, but scoring chances here are plentiful and well earned, which is fair enough.
 I feel this course is likely overlooked because of its format and location, which is a shame.
 For the advanced or more skilled golfer, it outclasses several other local offerings in many respects, especially regarding skill building - both in shot making precision and mental toughness.

 The course is in a nice, little park that has been getting a slow makeover since the course was built.
-It is no longer a small playground next to a pond surrounded by a disc golf course.
+It is no longer a small playground and gravel parking lot next to a pond surrounded by a disc golf course.
 It has a real park feel with really nice permanent structures that can be used for picnicking.
 There are a few benches, but they are pretty spread out.
 And the park is really clean, very little litter.
 On hole 6 you can open up a bit, before slipping right back into the woods to end the hole.
-Hole 6, by the way, has a L shaped tee combining with 4's, which is a very unique way of utilizing space.
+Hole 6, by the way, has a L shaped tee combining with 4's, which is a very unique way of utilizing space and saving money.

 9 Helpful / 0 Not